8 points for progress over jumps

 As the height of the obstacle increases, so do the angle and reach.
 The angle is always greater for a vertical than an oxer.
 Volley obstacles have a longer reach.

-Why is it interesting for the rider?
+What's in it for the rider?

 The angle measures the horse's verticality at the moment of take-off.
 The greater the angle, the higher the horse rises.
 The smaller the angle, the more the horse throws itself forward.
 For example, if a horse is slow in the forelegs and needs to be given room in front, we'll try to favour large angles.
 For a small angle, you'll need to take off further from the first vertical plane to clear the same height without fault.
 Reach is very useful to analyze in a line or combination.
-In addition to the amplitude of the strides between the obstacles, the position of the landing of the first element is fundamental in respecting a stride contract.
+In addition to the amplitude of the strides between the obstacles, the place of the landing of the first element is fundamental in respecting a stride contract.
 An error in front on the second element of a double can sometimes be explained by a jump that is too "flat" on the first.

 5) The strike force